Start Here

 Start Here: a guided path for first steps through the whole work.

-Many people imagine that once they have recognized the truth, there is no urgency.
-They think they may delay for a while, remain where they are a little longer, avoid a decisive step until life becomes easier, and obey later when the circumstances feel more manageable.
+Many imagine that once truth has been recognized, there is no urgency.
+They think they may delay for a while, remain where they are a little longer, avoid a decisive step until life becomes easier, and obey later when circumstances feel more manageable.
 They tell themselves that delay is caution, prudence, or humility.
+That temptation feels reasonable at first, which is why it so often goes unchallenged.

 But once truth is known, delay becomes dangerous.

-This is because the soul does not remain still while it postpones obedience.
+The soul does not remain still while it postpones obedience.
 It is being formed in one direction or another.
-A truth acknowledged but not obeyed does not remain harmlessly suspended in the mind.
+A truth acknowledged but not obeyed does not stay harmlessly suspended in the mind.
 It begins to accuse, and if the will resists long enough, the mind begins to defend the delay.
 What was once seen clearly starts to feel complicated.
 What once pierced the conscience begins to seem less urgent.
 Delay protects itself by dulling conviction.

-The soul should not move rashly.
-But neither should it glorify hesitation.
-There is a difference between careful discernment and endless postponement.
+No one should move rashly.
+But hesitation should not be glorified.
+There is a real difference between careful discernment and endless postponement.
 Discernment seeks light so that it may obey.
 Delay seeks time so that it may avoid the cost.

 Delay is dangerous for another reason: it teaches the soul that conviction need not lead to action.
-Once that lesson settles in, the conscience grows weaker.
-The person may still speak about truth, admire truth, even defend truth in theory, while quietly refusing to obey it in practice.
+Once that lesson takes root, the conscience grows weaker.
+A person may still speak about truth, admire truth, and even defend truth in theory, while quietly refusing to obey it in practice.
 At that point, delay has already begun to corrupt the heart.

-This is why Scripture speaks with urgency.
-"Today if you shall hear His voice, harden not your hearts."
+That is why Scripture speaks with urgency: "Today if you shall hear His voice, harden not your hearts."
 The word "today" matters.
 God deals with men in time, and obedience belongs to time.
-We are not promised a later hour more favorable to conversion.
-We are given the light we have now, and the responsibility that comes with it.
+No one is promised a later hour more favorable to conversion.
+The light given now brings responsibility now.

-This does not mean every decision must be made in a moment.
-It means that once you know what must be done, you must stop pretending that delay is neutral.
-If a person sees that a structure is false, that a worship is compromised, that an authority is not what it claims to be, or that a path is leading away from Christ, then he must begin to move toward obedience.
+This does not mean every decision must be made in a single moment.
+It means that once it is clear what must be done, delay can no longer be treated as neutral.
+If a structure is seen to be false, a worship compromised, an authority false, or a path leading away from Christ, then movement toward obedience must begin.
 To remain fixed in delay is already to begin moving in the opposite direction.

-So be patient, but do not be passive.
+So patience is necessary, but passivity is not.
 Pray, but do not hide inside prayer.
-Seek counsel, but do not use counsel as a way to postpone surrender.
+Seek counsel, but do not use counsel to postpone surrender.
 Learn, but learn in order to obey.
 Delay becomes dangerous not because God is harsh, but because the heart is fragile.
-What you refuse today may not look the same tomorrow.
+What is refused today may not look the same tomorrow.
 And what seems easy to postpone now may become terribly hard to recover later.